sbidoul/pip-deepfreeze/README.rst

      --editable / --no-editable      Install the project in editable mode.
                                      Defaults to editable if the project supports it.

+     -e, --extras EXTRAS             Extras to install and freeze to requirements-{EXTRA}.txt.

      --uninstall-unneeded / --no-uninstall-unneeded
                                      Uninstall distributions that are not